Lueton/react-sparklines/docs/sparklines/sparklines-line/index.md

 ## Customization

-React Sparklines comes with flexible customization options.
+SparklinesLine comes with flexible customization options.
 Build sparklines which fit your needs!

 <SparklinesLineCustomization />